Close

 Forgiveness requires self-examination and self-compassion:

-• Take accountability for your own role in the break-up.
+• Take accountability for your role in the break-up.

-• Give yourself permission to feel the betrayal and hurt.
+• Permit yourself to feel the betrayal and hurt.
 At the same time, understand that allowing yourself to stay stuck in these feelings indefinitely would hurt you even more.

 • Establish better boundaries to prevent repeat mistakes.